Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/05_ConfigureStockWithdrawalMatrix.md

 9. If desired, double-click the field in the *Warehouse group* column and select the applicable warehouse group where the stock should be withdrawn from.
 All available warehouses are displayed in the list.

-    > [Info] You can indicate the warehouse group, more generally, or specify more precisely the exact warehouse within a warehouse group, where the stock is taken from.
+    > [Info] You can indicate the warehouse group generally or specify more precisely the exact warehouse within a warehouse group where the stock has to be taken from.
 When both warehouse and warehouse group are specified, the warehouse must be included in the warehouse group.

 10. Click the [SAVE ASSIGNMENTS] button in the bottom right corner.
     The entry in the stock withdrawal matrix is saved.

-    > [Info] If necessary, repeat steps **1** to **9** to add further entries.
+    > [Info] Repeat steps **1** to **9** to add further entries.

 ## Edit an entry